Last Updated on 22nd September 2020

 Mortgage broker fees for a remortgage

 If you use a mortgage broker to find you the best remortgage deal possible, then brokers will charge you a fee for their time and expertise.
-Selecting the right deal can save you hundreds, if not thousands of pounds over the duration of the mortgage term.
+Selecting the right deal can save you hundreds, if not thousands of pounds over the duration of your mortgage term.

 We also have specialist advisors on hand if you have adverse credit or your income isn’t well documented.